IBM/transparent-supply-extension-starter/README.md

 To develop and test inside the context of the parent application, you can load your extension [here](https://developer.transparentsupply.ibm.com/ex/frame-test).
 This special route will attempt to load an extension at `https://localhost:5000` with all permissions.

+If you get an error message in your browser, such as `The webpage at https://localhost:5000/ might be temporarily down`, you likely have to accept the self-signed certificate that the Angular development tool generates.
+Navigate to https://localhost:5000/ directly and your browser should prompt you to do so.

 ## Routing Strategy

 When loaded inside a frame, the application swaps out Angular's [LocationStrategy Class](https://angular.io/api/common/LocationStrategy) with an